 Your firearm can be used as a single shot in the absence of a magazine or for training purposes.
 To do so, follow steps 1 & 2 above then manually load a cartridge into the chamber.
 Then follow steps 4 & 5 (disregard magazine).
 Note that the bolt will not automatically lock back after the cartridge is fired and ejected.
-Alternatively, the gas plug may be set to the "OFF" position as described in the section "ADJUSTING THE GAS BLOCK PRESSURE", however, the cartridge may be difficult to extract manually without the assistance of the gas system.
 Engage the safety between shots.